3686/Alexw.JsonHierarchy/README.md

 2. Let the convert know which field and values resolve types

 If you've not yet declared a property and value, it'll default to it's base type.

-We purposely support inheritance here.
+We purposely support inheritance.

+## Example

 ```csharp
 public class Order